-You can add files to either a new or existing archive.
-You specify the name of the archive on the command line, before any list of files to add.
+To add files to a new or existing archive, specify the name of the archive on the command line, then list one or more files to add.
 If the archive does not already exist, PKZIP creates it.

 The command line below adds all .txt files in the current directory to myarchive.zip.